Visit my digital humanities project In the Wake of Ferguson here

 Broadly, kwabena’s research lies in the intersection between science, technology and society studies and (West) African history.
-His work uses multispecies analytics to foreground entanglements among cosmologies, materialisms, the histories of colonialism, environment, empire, capitalism, and contemporary art and curatorial practices and their bearance on social categories including race (Blackness/body), gender and class.
+His work uses multispecies analytics to foreground entanglements (conditions) among cosmologies, materialisms, the histories of empire, colonialism, environment, capitalism, and contemporary art and curatorial practices and their bearance on social categories including race (Blackness/body), ethnicity, kinship, gender and class.

 Advisors: